Safety rep toolkit: 4

 Limited H&S training is provided by Prospect however UnionLearn offers a comprehensive range of college courses and e-learning packages.

-Learning Services run an education programme and applications can be made on-line.
+Prospect organisation and education department run an education programme and applications can be made on-line.
 Prospect recommends the following for H&S reps:

 Essential skills for union volunteers - new volunteers unfamiliar with the workings of a union and who's who in Prospect are advised to make this their starting point.
 New H&S Reps who are familiar may prefer to go straight to: